 Capital Wave aims to give athletes the opportunity to develop a positive self-image, achieve physical and mental strength, and attain goals through swimming and water polo.
 We work close with athletes to support their individual achievement in the sport, allowing them to strive for their “personal best” both in and out of the pool.
 We believe our club fosters self-discipline, mutual respect, acceptance, and tolerance among coaches, athletes, parents, and volunteers.

 “When we coach, we teach that a win is not only winning a water polo game or a tournament, but having a positive experience for each athlete!
 We believe in Respect, Attitude, Discipline, Integrity, Credibility, Transparency, Communication, Opportunity, and Consistency.
-These are all big words for success in life!” – The ROJAS Philosophy
+These are all big words for success in life!” – The WAVE Philosophy

 Meet Jessica Gaudreault